I’m a big believer in balance.

 I received my CrossFit Level 1 Trainer Certification in October 2012, followed by a CrossFit Endurance certification in April 2013.
 In 2014, I pursued a nutrition certification through Precision Nutrition to learn how to properly fuel the body for performance.
 Nutrition is such a vital component to overall health and good body composition.
 In 2016, I received a certification through USA Weightlifting as a Level 1 Sports Performance Coach, followed by a personal trainer certification through the National Academy of Sports Medicine.
 I’m always reading, learning and growing, as both a coach and an athlete.

 After my world was rocked with a breast cancer diagnosis in 2016, I decided to shift my coaching practice to working with breast cancer survivors and exclusively women.
 I could completely relate to the struggles survivors face when regaining their strength and mobility.
-While recovering from my cancer surgeries, I studied for two additional certifications through AAHF to be qualified to work with this special population.
+While recovering from my cancer surgeries, I studied for two additional certifications through AAHF to be qualified to work with survivors of all types of cancer, then followed-up in 2017 with a Pink Ribbon Program certification specifically designed for breast cancer survivors.
 I love coaching and helping people.
-It fills my heart to help others achieve their goals.
+It fills my heart to help others achieve their goals, especially those who are struggling with physical and emotional battles.
 Through a difficult journey, I found a new purpose.